taffybar/taffybar/doc/run.md

 ## D-Bus

-Taffybar connects to both the session bus and system bus.
-These days it would be a rare Linux system which doesn't have a working D-Bus system bus.
+Taffybar connects to both the system bus and session bus.
+These days it would be a rare Linux system which doesn't have a working D-Bus _system bus_.

-However there can sometimes be problems configuring the per-user session bus.
+However there can sometimes be problems configuring the per-user _session bus_.
 Ensure that:

 1. The D-Bus session bus (i.e. `dbus-daemon` or `dbus-broker`) is running for the user, or is able to be socket-activated.
 If you are